wxwcase/wxwcase.github.io/about.md

 permalink: /about/
 ---

-I'm a recent graduate student at Case.
+I'm a recent graduate student at Case (2015).
 I love reading and writing code.

 ### Contact me